seanlobo/fb-msg-mining/README.md

 # Libraries used
 While original aspects of this project are open source under the MIT License, various libraries are utilized that are subject to their own terms and conditions.
-Licenses can be found in this project, with more information in credit.txt.
+Licenses can be found in this project, with more information in `credit.txt`.
 In particular, the graphing functionality of highcharts is used in this project.
 Note that HighCharts and its software is not free for commercial and Governmental use.
-More information can be found at [highcharts.com](highcharts.com)
+More information can be found at [highcharts.com](www.highcharts.com)